-If your TTD or TPD benefits are suspended because your physician says you are capable of working without restriction, or because you have returned to restricted work at your pre-injury wage rate, within thirty (30) days of the suspension the employer/insurer must send a written request to your physician to issue an "impairment rating."
+If your TTD or TPD benefits are suspended because your physician says you are capable of working without restriction, or because you have returned to restricted work at your pre-injury wage rate, or even because you have been paid the maximum number of weeks of benefits allowed, within thirty (30) days of the suspension the employer/insurer must send a written request to your physician to issue an "impairment rating."
 An impairment rating is a percentage of disability from the injury to either your whole body or a portion of your body calculated according to American Medical Association guidelines.
 This rating is different from a work restriction and you may have an impairment rating even if you are not subject to work restrictions.
-Once issued, the employer/insurer has 21 days to make either a weekly payment or a lump sum payment to you, at their option.
+Once issued, the employer/ insurer has 21 days to make either a weekly payment or a lump sum payment to you, at their option.
 These benefits are the permanent partial disability or PPD benefits.
 The number of weeks of benefits you receive depends upon the body part affected and the percentage of impairment.

-Q1.
 Is my employer required to provide a job to me within my work restriction?